 To take advantage of notification attachments, such as images, animated gifs, and video, you will need to create a notification service extension.Follow the steps in the iOS Notification Service Extension Guide.

 Send Your First Push Notification

 At this point in the guide, if you followed all the steps above you should be ready to send a test push notification to verify everything is set up properly.

 Before sending a push, you must enable user notifications.
 The module does not enable user notifications by default in order to avoid prompting the user for permissions.
 But for a testing purposes, you can enable user notifications as soon as the application is ready.
-You may also want to set default foreground presentation options to display the notification in the foreground on iOS 10.
+You may also want to set default foreground presentation options to display the notification in the foreground.
 On older iOS devices, make sure you background the app before sending the push.